How to switch between Mounjaro and Wegovy

 Switching between Wegovy and Saxenda

 Switching from one injection treatment to another for your weight loss is arguably the easiest of these changes you can make.
-This is because both of the licensed injectable treatments (Wegovy and Saxenda) use the same type of drug as their active ingredient.
+This is because both of these licensed injectable treatments (Wegovy and Saxenda) use the same type of drug as their active ingredient.
 This means that they’ll both work in largely the same way in your body.

 They’re not exactly the same, though – Saxenda uses Liraglutide and Wegovy uses Semaglutide.
 The main differences between them are that Wegovy lasts longer in the body (and so only needs to be taken once a week), and that some initial research has shown Wegovy to be more effective.